RaMdsC/hdeeprm/README.rst

 The ``outmodel`` optional argument may be specified as a path for saving the model after the run is finished.
 If not provide, the model won't be saved.
 This is usually combined with *train* runs.

+Take into account that these arguments are only relevant for learning agents.

 .. include-overview-end